Spokane’s City Council president called Tuesday for a new look at a lawyer’s dual role in the Otto Zehm case.

-In October, the Spokane City Council authorized paying as much as $45,000 for Oreskovich’s law firm to defend the city civilly.
+In October, the Spokane City Council authorized paying as much as $45,000 for Oreskovich’s law firm to defend the city.
 Last month, the council raised the maximum to $200,000 – an amount officials said would pay for the firm’s services in a civil trial.

-The city can’t legally pay to represent Thompson in the criminal matter, although it could reimburse him if he’s acquitted, Delaney said.
+Rules prevent the city from paying for Thompson’s criminal representation, although it could reimburse him if he’s acquitted, Delaney said.